MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/choose-layout-and-columns-forecast.md

 # Choose layout and columns

 >[!NOTE]
-> If you have opted in for early access, see [Choose layout and columns in early access](#choose-layout-and-columns-in-early-access).
+> If you have opted in for early access, follow the process as specified in  [Choose layout and columns in early access](#choose-layout-and-columns-in-early-access).

 In the **Layout** step of the forecast configuration, you can configure columns to define the forecast grid that appears for users.
 You can configure rollup columns from option sets that are defined for opportunities in your organization.